bnhmmr/cherzyz/README.md

-## --BEFORE U INTERACT: theres my int, iwec and dni notes on the bottom!
+## --BEFORE U INTERACT: theres my int, iwec and dni notes on the bottom.

-*. .i dont chat much and i prefer not to, theres 50% chance im on ur github/strawpage rn!! waves*
+*. .i dont chat much and i prefer not to, theres 50% chance im on ur github/strawpage rn, waves*